-At the end of May, Coffee Party USA invited its supporters to stream the political TV series on the Golden Coffee Cups shortlist while staying safe at home and asked them to become members so they could vote on the shortlist to determine the nominees.
-For the past three weeks, the members and volunteers of Coffee Party USA did that just as they did earlier this year for the Golden Coffee Cup movie nominees.
+This past February, Coffee Party USA invited its supporters to stream the political TV series on the Golden Coffee Cups shortlist while staying safe at home.
+For the past four months, the members and volunteers of Coffee Party USA did just that.
+For the past three weeks, they voted on the nominees.
+Today, Coffee Party USA announces the nominees for the 2019-2020 Golden Coffee Cups for television.

-Here are the nominees in six categories showcasing the best in politics and government on the small screen during the 2018-2019 television season.
+Here are the nominees in seven categories showcasing the best in politics and government on the small screen during the 2019-2020 television season.

 Best Drama Series about Politics and Government